eric-s-raymond/aicodeguide/README.md

 reference, please feel free to open a new PR, a new issue or get in touch with
 me: [@aut0mata](https://x.com/aut0mata).

+If you like this guide, please consider giving it a star ⭐ and follow it for new updates!

 # ⚖️ Lcense

 MIT